marekdano/padraigobrien.github.io/src/thank-you/index.md

 ---
 layout: singlepost
-title: "The About Me page"
+title: "Thank you"
 # Change the title setting for this in /src/_includes/layouts/posts/singlepostherofit.11ty.js
 # to keep the "Other posts" box from appearing at the bottom of this page, since it uses
 # the same layout as posts.
 subtitle: "Constantly experimenting with new ways to fail"
-description: "I like to have fun with techonlogy, mainly Javascript, starting on Rust.
-I aspire to run my own business, I have come to shy away from the venture capital way of creating and growing companies.
-I have failed a lot at all these things."
+description: "Thanks for joining me on my journey, i promise that it will be full of insights and fun"
 author: Padraig O'Brien
 date: 2020-09-14T15:00:00
 lastmod: 2020-05-22T19:30:00